Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Phase Structure

-The critical points, where the phase transition occurs, are identified along the constant $\tau_0$ line at the points where LMOTOC goes from zero to non-zero.
-These critical points, when mapped in the $\tau_0$ and $\tau_1$ parameter space for $ N=6,8$ and $10$ give plots as shown in \cref{finite_phase}.
-There exists a symmetry along $\tau_1=\frac{\pi}{4}$, in the closed boundary condition but this symmetry is absent in the open boundary condition because in close chain Floquet system behavior of LMOTOC is same for Floquet period $\tau_1$ and $\frac{\pi}{2}-\tau_1$, but in case of open chain both are not the same for long time.
-However, there is a symmetry about $\tau_0=\frac{\pi}{4}$ in both the open and the closed chain [\Cref{otocx_tau1_n12_p1_p0_new}].
-The tips of the regions with $\overline{F}_x=0$ can be seen to be moving closer to each other with increasing the system size.
-In the open boundary condition, the tips which start out in the upper half of the parameter space, also move downwards towards the point $(\frac{\pi}{4},\frac{\pi}{4})$ with increasing system size.
-For system size $N \rightarrow \infty$, we can expect the tips to meet at the centre, giving the critical lines as shown in \cref{four_phase}, which is the expected phase diagram for this system.
-Hence, the time-averaged LMOTOC [$\overline{F}_x(T)$] for large $T$ and $N \rightarrow \infty$ can be used as an order parameter to distinguish the phases of a driven transverse field Floquet Ising model.
+where $\tau_{0c}(N)$($\tau_{0c}(\infty)$) is the location of the critical point on the horizontal axis of the phase structure of the finite system size [\cref{finite_phase}(a)] (infinite system size [\cref{four_phase}]). $\nu$ is the transverse field exponent defined as the reciprocal of the slope of the straight line drawn from $|\tau_{0c}(N)-\tau_{0c}(\infty)|$ {\it vs} system size $(N)$ (log-log plot).
+As evident from \cref{critical_point}, increasing the system size $N$ leads to closing the gap between $\tau_{0c}(N)$ and $\tau_{0c}(\infty)$.
+In the thermodynamic limit we expect the tips to meet at the centre, giving the diagonal lines as shown in \cref{four_phase}.
+Similar argument holds true for the open chain case.
+Hence, the time-averaged LMOTOC [$\overline{F}_x^{l,l}(T)$] for large $T$ and $N \rightarrow \infty$ can be used as an order parameter to distinguish the phases of a driven transverse field Floquet Ising model.
 It must be noted that the time-averaged LMOTOC does not distinguish between the ferromagnetic and the $\pi$ ferromagnetic phase or the paramagnetic and the $0\pi$ paramagnetic phase.
-However, these distinct phases can be identified by observing the combined eigenvalues of the unitary operator which is defined in \cref{U_f} and the parity operator ($P=\prod_{l}\sigma_l^z$) \cite{Keyserlingk2016,Keyserlingk2016a}.
+However, these distinct phases can be identified by observing the combined eigenvalues at the edges of the phase structures of the unitary operator which is defined in \cref{U_f} and the parity operator ($P=\prod_{l}\sigma_l^z$) \cite{von2016phase,Keyserlingk2016a}.
 Considering the operators $U$ and $P$ have eigenvalues $u$ and $p$ respectively, the different phases can be distinguished by observing the eigenvalues along the outer edges of the phase diagram.
 The eigenvalues have protected multiplets of the form: $(u,p)$ in the paramagnetic, $[(u,p), (u,-p), (-u,p), (-u,-p)]$ in the $0\pi$ paramagnetic, $[(u,p), (u,-p)]$ in the ferromagnetic and $[(u,p), (-u,-p)]$ in the $\pi$ ferromagnetic regions.

-The frequencies of oscillations of the LMOTOC also provide a signature of the phase transitions.
-Here, the dominant frequencies have been numerically determined by taking the argument maxima of the discrete Fourier transforms of the deviation of the LMOTOC from its mean value ($F_x(n)-\overline{F}_x(T)$).
-Mathematically, it can be defined as: